maddybartlett/ImprovedRLContinuousStateReps/README.md

 ```
 Make sure that you navigate to the directory containing these scripts before running them, and that you replace [PATH_TO] with the actual paths to the relevant locations.

-The *exploreData.ipynb* notebook was can then be used to create plots of the data and provide a descriptive analysis of the results.
+The *exploreData.ipynb* notebook can then be used to create plots of the data and provide a descriptive analysis of the results.